youngbryanyu/cassandra-profiling/RESULTS.md

 ```

 ## Results
-Below are the plots of the results I got for the benchmarks for both 1 million and 1 thousand records.
+Below are the plots of the results I got for the benchmarks for both 1 million records.

 ![Grouped Latency Plot](./plots/read-only-do-not-modify/scan-e/latency/grouped-latency-plot.png)
 ![Grouped Throughput Plot](./plots/read-only-do-not-modify/scan-e/throughput/grouped-throughput-plot.png)